-Having successfully completed this programme you will be able to demonstrate:
+The aims of the programme are to: Having successfully completed this programme you will be able to demonstrate:

+• Knowledge and understanding of central theoretical and methodological issues in the study of politics.

+· Knowledge and understanding of selected issues and events within the study of politics.

+\cdot Knowledge and understanding of core areas of economics, i.e. microeconomics, macroeconomics and quantitative methods.

+- Application of economic analysis to a range of policy areas. - \cdot Knowledge and understanding of the workings of an economy.

-- Knowledge of the central theoretical and methodological issues in the study of politics. - Knowledge of selected issues and events within politics. - Capacity for the critical evaluation of theoretical perspectives and empirical evidence in the field of politics, and for the application of such perspectives in your own work. - · Capacity to undertake independent enquiry into political issues, using appropriate methodologies. - Skills in written and oral communication, the use of information technology, the analysis of different forms of information, and working co-operatively in groups to achieve designated outcomes. - Ability to work independently in identifying and analysing the subjects of your enquiry.
+• Capacity for the critical evaluation of theoretical perspectives and empirical evidence in the field of politics and economics, and for the application of such perspectives in your own work.

+• Capacity to undertake independent enquiry into political and economic issues, using appropriate methodologies.

+Skills in written and oral communication, the use of information technology, the analysis of different forms of information, and working co-operatively in groups to achieve designated outcomes.

+Ability to work independently in identifying and analysing the subjects of your enquiry.